rackerlabs/support-how-to/content/how-to/cloud-servers/remote-desktop-services-sessions-are-not-kept-alive/index.md

-In order to obtain this hotfix, it is necessary to contact [Microsoft Customer Service and Support](https://support.microsoft.com/contactus/?ws=support).
+To obtain this hotfix, it is necessary to contact [Microsoft Customer Service and Support](https://support.microsoft.com/contactus/?ws=support).

 ### Related articles

 - [How to Log in to your Server Via RDP Windows](https://docs.rackspace.com/support/how-to/log-in-to-your-server-via-rdp-windows)

+Use the Feedback tab to make any comments or ask questions.
+You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.